Sprite (drink) Logo

 Sprite (drink) Logo History

-The Coca-Cola company gradually filled the market with its novelty: first, soda appeared in stores in two cities in the state of Georgia – Atlanta, and Marietta.
-Having tested it on residents, she introduced the drink into commercial circulation in eight cities.
-Shortly after that, Sprite entered retail outlets in forty states across the country en masse.
+The Coca-Cola Company gradually entered the market with its novelty: first, soda appeared in stores in two cities in the state of Georgia, Atlanta and Marietta.
+After testing it with residents, she introduced the drink into commercial circulation in eight cities.
+Shortly after that, Sprite entered retail outlets in 40 states.

-And for the soft drink to be instantly recognizable and attract more customers, the manufacturer began to pour it into special containers with round protrusions on the surface, imitating air bubbles rising from the bottom.
+And to make the soft drink instantly recognizable and attract more customers, the manufacturer began pouring it into special containers with round protrusions on the surface that mimicked rising air bubbles.
 In addition to king-size bottles, motivating slogans and innovative labels also appeared.
-In this way, the company has instilled in society a whole philosophy associated with vigorous activity, the manifestation of oneself, and with non-stop movement forward.
+In this way, the company has instilled in society a whole philosophy associated with vigorous activity, self-expression, and continuous forward movement.

-The decisive role in the popularization of Sprite was played not by the recipe but by the concept of the freshness of ideas, quenching intellectual thirst, and the original design of the container.
+The decisive role in the popularization of Sprite was played not by the recipe but by the concept of freshness, quenching intellectual thirst, and the container’s original design.
 Over time, the parent company completely adapted the classic soda for the teenage group, turning it into a popular lemon-lime soda.
-Its name has long been known in the United States since twenty years earlier; it had been given to a jolly silver-haired elf who advertised Coca-Cola and wore a branded cap on his head.
+Its name has been known in the United States for 20 years; it was given to a jolly silver-haired elf who advertised Coca-Cola and wore a branded cap.
 Artist Haddon Sandblom created this character.

 1961 – 1964